We have a great working relationship with Daniel at RightWay, and he's quick to point out opportunities or areas to keep an eye on as we grow

 How did you start working with RightWay, and how do you find them?

 We started with RightWay way back in the dark ages!
 Before Cradle was even an Idea, one lone soldier at RightWay emailed one of us with the subject line *You need a new accountant*.
 "You like that intro?
 I have been thinking that you and RightWay would be a match made in heaven.
 We've got some pretty good entrepreneurial accountants/advisors that have some pretty awesome knowledge and experience that would be great for you!"
-The bold reach out was worth it and someone from our team has been with RightWay for about seven years!
+The bold reach out was worth it and someone from our team has been with RightWay for about nine years!
 We find the new approach to accounting refreshing and valuable.
-Getting in touch with the accountant is a frequent event, which keeps our books up to date, means we go over strategic decisions with him and Daniel is always in sync with our businesses plans.
+Getting in touch with the accountant is a frequent event, which keeps our books up to date, means we go over strategic decisions with him and our RightWay Business Partner Daniel is always in sync with our businesses plans.

 How's your relationship with your Business Partner - how does your Business Partner help you with achieving your goals?